VolkovLabs/business-intelligence/README.md

 ## Highlights

 - Manage alerts based on panel queries with thresholds with Business Alerting
-- High performance Business Engine with HA support
+- High performance Business Engine with HA

 ## Includes